Check Cécile Dejoux's complete bibliography (English and French) here.

 C. Dejoux, M. Thévenet, Dunod, 2012.

-From skills to talent: renewal or continuity?
+From skills to talent: change or continuity?
 How to take HRM challenges on in companies (Available in French only)

 Cécile Dejoux.
 HDR Thesis (french postdoctoral authorization for research direction), written under the direction of Pr.
 F. Bournois, published by Editions Universitaires Européennes, 2011.

-Talent management is what follows skills management; it highlights people’s uncommon skills to put them in the service of companies, transform them into companies' assets and to enhance employees' motivation.
+Talent management is what follows skills management; it highlights people’s uncommon skills to put them in the service of companies, transforms them into companies' assets and enhances employees' motivation.